 Martin Luther (1483-1546) was a German priest, theology professor, and monk.
-By starting the Reformation in the early 16th century and founding Protestantism (or Lutheranism), Luther’s influence on the modern Christian church is almost beyond compare, and there are two fascinating UNESCO World Heritage sites in Germany that largely or partly feature Martin Luther – read on to find out more!
+By starting the Reformation in the early 16th century and founding Protestantism (or Lutheranism), Luther’s influence on the modern Christian church is almost beyond compare.

-1. Luther Memorials in Eisleben and Wittenberg
+Martin Luther Memorials in Eisleben and Wittenberg – World Heritage Site

 For our visit to this Martin Luther UNESCO World Heritage site, we decided to focus on the town of Wittenberg.
 This is where Martin Luther lived for much of his life, and it’s also here that the famous story of Luther nailing his “95 Theses” (or theological disagreements with the Catholic church) to the door of the local church is located.